Last updated on June 11th, 2025.

 - Baking powder.
 Just a pinch to help with the crumbly texture.

 - Powdered sugar.
-Powdered sugar is critical in this recipe and is the best type of sugar.
+Powdered sugar is critical in this recipe and is the best type of sugar for it.
 Because it contains some potato starch, it will help with the crumbly, tender texture of the dough.

 - Vanilla bean paste.
 Or vanilla extract.